adremsoft/grafana-netcrunch-plugin/README.md

 ##### `<map>`

-This selector allows for filtering nodes belongs to particular atlas map.
+This selector allows nodes filter belongs to particular atlas map.
-For selecting map it's necessary to specify atlas group, folders and view using following syntax:
+For select a map it's necessary to specify atlas group, folders and view using following syntax:

 `networkAtlas("group name").folder("folder name").view("view name")`

 ###### Example

-To obtain the nodes belonged the view shown in the image below, enter the following query:
+To obtain the nodes that belong to the view shown in the image below, enter the following query:

 `nodes.networkAtlas("Custom Views").folder("My custom folder").folder("My sub folder").view("My view")`

 Characters `(` `)` `"` occurring in names must be quoted by `\`.
-For get nodes from view `My view (old)` query should by:
+To get nodes from view `My view (old)` query should be:

 `nodes.networkAtlas("Custom Views").folder("My custom folder").folder("My sub folder").view("My view \(old\)")`